 I got a call back the following week.
-The person was very insistent to meet but extremely vague when it came to the job description.
+The person was very insistent on meeting me but extremely vague when it came to the job description.
 Eventually, he admitted he did not work for Stats Canada but for a private company.
 I pushed for information and eventually learned the job was one of these “multi-level marketing opportunities” that involved paying for training and for products.

 I was mad.
 Mad at me because I’m usually pretty suspicious and never doubted for a moment they were working for the federal government, and mad at the two “recruiters” who misrepresented themselves.

 Finding a job is not easy and job-seekers are usually under time and financial constraints.
-A lot of illegal and barely legal businesses take advantage of that fact.
+Many illegal and barely legal businesses take advantage of that fact.

 Classifieds are still a popular way of looking for job opportunities.
 But beware of these “work from home, do nothing and make a million bucks in a week!” offers.
 You guessed it, it’s too good to be true.
 Scammers charge to hire you (“training fees”), to get you started (“equipment fees”) and pay very little in terms of commissions.
 Legitimate offers do exist (or should exist) but make sure the company is legit.
-Have a look at these examples of work at home scams.
+You may want to read helpful tips about scams in employment services.

 Watch out for multi-level marketing schemes and pyramidal schemes.
 These business models are no sustainable and only the people on top of the pyramid actually make money.
 These companies are typically very pushy and hire just about anyone.
 They advertise for “sales opportunities” and couldn’t care less about your resume.
-In fact, some of them contact you claiming you apply for a position you never actually apply for.
+In fact, some of them get in touch claiming you applied for a position you never actually apply for.
 This happens a lot when you upload your resume on websites such as Monster.ca.
 These businesses mostly want to hire you because they get a commission for each person who joins the pyramid, that’s all.
-Have a look at these typical job scam examples.